 29 Forsyth Street

-The north space was occupied Thompson Printing and Graphics, run by Peter Thompson and his wife, Brenda Sanderson, and 1990 it saw used by the Minister of Agriculture, Elmer Buchanan M.P.P. for Hastings-Peterborough.
+The north space was occupied Thompson Printing and Graphics, run by Peter Thompson and his wife, Brenda Sanderson, who had relocated from Highway #7 west (now Shell Station).
+In 1990 it was rented by the Minister of Agriculture, Elmer Buchanan M.P.P. for Hastings-Peterborough.
 He was followed in 1995 by Bill Yearwood and Craig Rayson, who together ran a gift and flower shop known as Raywood Hill.
 When this business closed its doors in 2008, Tanya Burrows opened her hairdressing salon, known as Savelle.

 Meanwhile at the back of the south side of the building, Shirley Kidd opened "Your Health Naturally in 2007, and eventually bought the building with her husband Les in 2009.
 Then in 2010, the south space was rented to "Artists in Motion" a co-operative group of local artists and artisans.